 Bullseye:: Grab the corner window seat on the ground floor, collapse into the squishy leather banquette and watch the eclectic Soho bunch go by from the huge glass window while you enjoy the comfort and warmth inside.

-Best for impeccable hospitality – Friends of Ours, Pitfield Street
+Best for a friendly vibe – Friends of Ours, Pitfield Street

 In the middle of Old Street and Hoxton stations in trendy east London, Friends of Ours is far more than a playground for bearded hipsters.
 Instead, it draws those seeking bright brunches and speciality coffee from across the capital.